FOR SUBSTACK CREATORS

 Write, Schedule, Publish

-Open the NoteQ dashboard, write your Notes (up to 280 characters each), pick your posting times, and hit schedule.
-NoteQ handles the rest.
+Open the PubQ dashboard, write your Notes (up to 280 characters each), pick your posting times, and hit schedule.
+PubQ handles the rest.

 A dashboard that gets out of your way